 This is where everything begins.
 This period is all about preparing your body and mind for regular training.
 It should typically last around 4-8 weeks.
-During this time, your aim is to get up off the couch and start building some training momentum.
-You don’t need to train too hard yet, but you do need to start racking up consistent and regular workouts.
-It’s also a good time to try new things out, like new routes or a new running group.
+During this time, you aim to get off the couch and start building some training momentum.
+You don't need to train too hard yet, but you do need to start racking up consistent and regular workouts.
+It's also an excellent time to try new things, like new routes or running groups.

 2. Base Phase

-The Base period (4-12 weeks) can be likened to an Egyptian pyramid: The broader the base of the pyramid, the higher the peak that can be built.
-The focus here is on endurance training at low intensities as well as speed workouts involving just a few short high-intensity efforts.
+The Base period (4-12 weeks) can be likened to an Egyptian pyramid: The broader the base, the higher the peak that can be built.
+The focus here is on endurance training at low intensities as well as speed workouts involving just a few short, high-intensity efforts.
 You will also include some muscular endurance workouts, consisting of long efforts (5-20 mins) at around 1-hour race pace, with relatively short recovery periods.
 During the base phase, you can focus on increasing your general fitness.

 3. Build Phase

-During this phase (4-12 weeks), your weekly volume builds and key workouts become more specific.
-Of course, you needn’t make every single session race-specific, otherwise, you’ll be permanently exhausted.
-It’s also a good idea to include some lower-priority races into the Build phase, to freshen up your race skills.
+During this Phase (4-12 weeks), your weekly volume builds and key workouts become more specific.
+Of course, you needn't make every single session race-specific; otherwise, you'll be permanently exhausted.
+Including some lower-priority races into the Build phase is also a good idea to freshen up your race skills.

 4. Peak Phase

 Taper involves the last 1 to 3 weeks before race day (depending on the length of your event).
-The main aims are to maintain your fitness, eliminate any traces of fatigue and to prepare mentally.
-Every athlete has their own way of tapering for a race, research suggests that you should reduce the training volume and frequency, but not necessarily your intensity.
+The main aims are to maintain your fitness, eliminate any traces of fatigue and prepare mentally.
+Every athlete has their way of tapering for a race; research suggests that you should reduce the training volume and frequency, but not necessarily your intensity.

 1 week of total rest:

-After your last race of the season, take a week off, to break the habit of daily training and to let your body catch up on itself.
-If you want to exercise during this period, you can go for some long walks.
+After your last race of the season, take a week off to break the habit of daily training and let your body catch up on itself.
+You can take long walks if you want to exercise during this period.

 3-7 weeks of active recovery:

-After the first week of rest is over, you can then do 3 - 7 weeks of unscheduled, unstructured light cardiovascular exercise.
+After the first week of rest, you can do 3 - 7 weeks of unscheduled, unstructured, light cardiovascular exercise.
 It doesn't have to be swimming, biking or running.
-Workout for one hour or less mainly at an easy intensity.
-Take two rest days per week during this phase.
+Work out for one hour or less, mainly at an easy intensity.
+Take two rest days per week during this Phase.
 After this, you will be ready to restart structured training.

-The length of the various phases will be dependent upon whether you choose a Beginner, Intermediate or Advanced Level plan and how many weeks you have to train for your event.
+The length of the various phases will depend upon whether you choose a Beginner, Intermediate or Advanced Level plan and how many weeks you have to train for your event.

 This article was based on information from our blog post here: